Akhil-Sharma-26/sync-spoon/README.md

 2. NodeJS
 3. Python3 and python3.10

+## Follow the steps to use the application Locally:
 1. Clone the repo

-> You have to start 3 servers for running this project.
+> ## You have to start 3 servers for running this project.
 The steps are:

 2. Go to `/client` folder and run `bun install` and then `bun run dev`.
 It will start the frontend server.